 Energy Baselining through IoT Energy Management System

-It is the goal of an increasing number of industrial establishments to become pro-environment by embracing renewable sources of energy and investing in energy-saving systems.
+Energy baselining is the need of the hour with the end goal of an increasing number of industrial establishments becoming to be increasing number of industrial establishments to become pro-environment by embracing renewable sources of energy and investing in energy-saving systems.
 Well, they also want their energy bills to pinch them a little less each time they receive them.

 While setting such goals is justified in its own right, it is equally necessary to understand that it's time to incorporate good energy management into our daily practices, not just when we're paying for it.

 This is where establishing a baseline for energy consumption becomes really important.
 Any building or facility must have a detailed account of its energy consumption trends before it can evaluate its performance and plan ahead.
 Energy data should be continuously monitored, measured and converted into actionable information.
 And any future energy-related efforts must be assessed relative to this ‘energy baseline’.

 An energy baseline determines the amount of energy used in a building or facility over a prescribed time period, preferably 2 years (minimum 1 year), so that both seasonal and annual trends become visible.
 The aim of establishing a baseline is to define a reference point to measure and compare energy performance before and after a change is made to the building or facility.
 The baseline captures the ‘before’ by summing up the total energy use during the time period taken into consideration.